rusith/rusith.github.io/projects/project-3.md

   - CodeGeneration
   - SQL Server
   - Windows
-summary: CGen is a Code generator for .Net CGen can generate complate data access layer from a database
+summary: CGen is a Code generator for .Net CGen can generate complate data access layer from a database.
+Structure and technology of the project was changed time to time currently i am working on a final Structure with advanced features and single file model.
 projecturl: https://github.com/rusith/CGen
 ---